Khadiijatu/morse-geometry-ct/README.md

 The essay is a companion to two papers in preparation:
-1. *Conical Models and Whitney Regularity for Stable Manifold Closures in Morse-Smale Gradient Flows: A Unified Proof* (arXiv preprint, math.DG / cs.CV)
+1. *Conical Models and Whitney Regularity for Stable Manifold Closures in Morse-Smale Gradient Flows: A Unified Proof*
 2. *Geometric Optimization in Differentiable Rendering: A Morse-Theoretic Perspective*

 ---